guettli/generic-backend/README.md

 > The term “headless” comes from the concept of chopping the “head” (the front end, i.e. the website) off the “body” (the
 > back end, i.e. the content repository).

+# Not related: scalability

+A generic backend helps to create products fast.
+This way you can create a [MVP (Minimum viable product)](https://en.wikipedia.org/wiki/Minimum_viable_product) soon and get feedback from customers.
+It is a very different topic how to make this product survive some thousand simultaneous users.

 # Next?